-The NCTA National Coordinating Site at the Program for Teaching East Asia at the University of Colorado is offering online seminars and book groups during winter-spring 2019, as well as one workshop series in Northern Virginia.
+The NCTA National Coordinating Site at the Program for Teaching East Asia at the University of Colorado is offering online seminars and book groups during fall 2019, as well as a continuation of its workshop series in Northern Virginia.
 TEA’s NCTA online courses are open to teachers throughout the United States; the Northern Virginia series is open to area secondary social studies educators.
 Grade level and teaching assignment priorities vary by course.
 Please link to each course flyer for specific details of class size, contact hours, and eligibility.

-This 18-hour, seven-week online seminar introduces significant elements of China’s political, social, and cultural history through the examination of China’s dynasties covering the period 960-1911 CE.
-In addition to investigating historical themes, participants will analyze exemplary curriculum materials on the Song, Ming, and Qing dynasties.
-This program is Part II of the 2018-2019 two-semester offering on Chinese dynasties.
+This 18-hour, seven-week online seminar introduces significant elements of China’s political, social, and cultural history through the examination of China’s dynasties covering the Qin, Han, and Tang Dynasties (221 BCE-907 CE).
 The course is open to social studies teachers of grades 7-12 who teach about China as part of their required curriculum.
-Completion of Chinese History through Its Dynasties Part I is not required to enroll in this course.
-Priority will be given to contract teachers who are not enrolled in another NCTA online course offered by TEA for Winter-Spring 2019.
-THIS SEMINAR HAS FILLED
+Priority will be given to contract teachers who are not enrolled in another NCTA online course offered by TEA for Fall 2019.
+Flyer and application.

 From Hollywood to video games, samurai are among the most recognizable—and most misinterpreted—of Japanese historical figures.
 What does scholarship tell us about these warriors?
 How can this high-interest “hook” be used to effectively and accurately explore Japanese history and culture in the medieval and Tokugawa periods, as well as popular culture today?
-With an emphasis on primary source readings, this course offers historical context, resources, and strategies for teaching Japanese history through case studies of samurai over time.
-Join Japanese history professors and NCTA veteran seminar leaders Ethan Segal and Melinda Landeck for the return of this popular NCTA online seminar.
+This offering is primarily a history course, with an emphasis on primary source readings and recent scholarship.
+A secondary focus is on strategies for teaching Japanese history through case studies of samurai over time.
+Join Japanese history professor and NCTA veteran seminar leader Ethan Segal for the return of this popular NCTA online seminar.
 Not open to teachers who have previously taken this course.
 Priority will be given to applicants who are not enrolling in other NCTA online courses offered through the NCTA national site at TEA.
-THIS SEMINAR HAS FILLED.
+Flyer and application.

 Take advantage of this rare opportunity to explore contemporary China with Eric Fish, author of the highly acclaimed China’s Millennials: The Want Generation.
 During this 12-hour, seven-week online discussion group, participants will explore stories that have made headlines, both in China and the United States, regarding the effects of China’s economic miracle on its people, including the generational and attitudinal shifts, changes in education, the aging population, the gender imbalance, and the rural-urban divide.
 Secondary social studies teachers nationwide are invited to apply.
-Preference will be given to contract teachers whose required curriculum includes China and who are not enrolling in another winter-spring 2019 NCTA online course through TEA.
-REGISTRATION IS CLOSED.
+Preference will be given to contract teachers whose required curriculum includes China and who are not enrolling in another fall 2019 NCTA online course through TEA.
+Flyer and application.